spm/spm-docs/docs/development/git.md

 <figure markdown>
   ![Git clone](../assets/figures/git_pull_rebase.svg)
-  <figcaption>`git pull` is used to incorporate upstream changes into the repository.
-The `--rebase` option tells Git to move all of the local commits to the tip of the `main` branch after synchronising it with the changes from the central repository.
-From [Atlassian documentation](https://www.atlassian.com/git/tutorials/comparing-workflows#centralized-workflow)</figcaption>
+  <figcaption><code>git pull</code> is used to incorporate upstream changes into the repository.
+The <code>--rebase</code> option tells Git to move all of the local commits to the tip of the <code>main</code> branch after synchronising it with the changes from the central repository.
+From <a href="https://www.atlassian.com/git/tutorials/comparing-workflows#centralized-workflow">Atlassian documentation</a>]()</figcaption>
 </figure>

 ## Pull Requests